PHRABAL/DRL-Bananas/README.md

-# Deep Reinforcement Learning - Chasing Bananas
+# Deep Reinforcement Learning - DQN Algorithm - Chasing Bananas

 ## Overview
 Using the Unity agent/environment "Banana", the task is to train an AI agent to eat as many yellow bananas as possible in a 300 step episode run.
 The matrix for evaluation is how many episodes it takes for the agent to achieve an average reward of 13 over 100 consecutive runs.